IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 # Watson Knowledge Catalog for Admins

-This exercise demonstrates how to solve the problems of enterprise data governance using Watson Knowledge Catalog on the Cloud Pak for Data platform.
+This exercise demonstrates how to solve the problems of enterprise data governance using Watson Knowledge Catalog on the Cloud Pak for Data-as-a-Service (CP4DaaS).
 We'll explain how to use governance, data quality and active policy management in order to help your organization protect and govern sensitive data, trace data lineage and manage data lakes.
 This knowledge will help users quickly discover, curate, categorize and share data assets, data sets, analytical models and their relationships with other members of your organization.
 It serves as a single source of truth for data engineers, data stewards, data scientists and business analysts to gain self-service access to data they can trust.

 You will need the *Admin* role to create a catalog.